October 1, 2025

 Unlike Expensify’s per-user pricing and Concur’s enterprise contracts, Ramp charges $0 per seat — with unlimited cards, expense automation, and integrations included.

-Ramp: the better alternative
+Ramp: The better alternative

 Ramp is designed to eliminate the trade-offs finance teams face with Expensify and SAP Concur by combining expense management, cards, bill pay, and travel in one unified platform — without per-user pricing or enterprise overhead.